Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_prod.rst

 =============

 This section explains how to set up a production environment without the usage of container technologies.
-If you want to run MegaQC in a containerized environment please refer to :ref:`docker_installation`.
+If you want to run UltraQC in a containerized environment please refer to :ref:`docker_installation`.

-1. Install the MegaQC package
+1. Install the UltraQC package
 -----------------------------

-MegaQC is available on both the Python Package Index (PyPI).
+UltraQC is available on both the Python Package Index (PyPI).
-We are planning to add MegaQC to Conda soon.
+We are planning to add UltraQC to Conda soon.
 To install using PyPI, run the following command:

 .. code:: bash

-   pip install megaqc[prod]
+   pip install ultraqc[prod]

 2. Export environment variables
 -------------------------------

-By default, MegaQC runs in development mode with a sqlite flat file database (this is to make it as simple as possible to get up and running for a quick test / demo).
-To tell MegaQC to use a production server, you need to set the ``MEGAQC_PRODUCTION`` environment variable to true (``export MEGAQC_PRODUCTION=1``).
+By default, UltraQC runs in development mode with a sqlite flat file database (this is to make it as simple as possible to get up and running for a quick test / demo).
+To tell UltraQC to use a production server, you need to set the ``MEGAQC_PRODUCTION`` environment variable to true (``export MEGAQC_PRODUCTION=1``).

-If you are running MegaQC behind a custom domain name (recommended, it’s nicer than just having a difficult to remember IP address), then you need to set ``SERVER_NAME`` to the URL of the website.
+If you are running UltraQC behind a custom domain name (recommended, it’s nicer than just having a difficult to remember IP address), then you need to set ``SERVER_NAME`` to the URL of the website.